 This list examines four genres firmly planted in the latter category.
 These specific music styles naturally have their fans, but they seem so deliberately esoteric, the fans may be better off trying to squeeze them into a more reputable genre that's a little less embarrassing for the artists.

-Also known as Extratone, the endgame behind Splittercore is to take the concept of what you think music's ultimate speed is, and then go much faster.
+Also known as the slower cousin of Extratone, the endgame behind Splittercore is to take the concept of what you think music's ultimate speed is, and then go much faster.
 Designed for the headbanging and moshing crowd, it's a style that seemingly desires to see what it would feel like if a mosh pit suddenly went into warp speed hyperdrive.
 And yes, they've gone plaid.

 Let’s look at an example of how this works.
 The Metallica song “Whiplash,” off their “Kill ‘em ‘All” album, clocks in at about 160 beats per minute.
 If you’ve ever tried to thrash in time to its pulsating beat, you know just how much of a workout it can be.

-A typical splittercore song, on the other hand, will crank the beats per minute up to a whopping 600 BPM.
+A typical splittercore song, on the other hand, will crank the beats per minute up to between 600 BPM and a whopping 1000 BPM.
 At that point, it's not so much moshing as it is convulsing as if you're being electrocuted.
 You may not feel right after trying to get through a couple of songs.

 What’s worse, is that music that fast tends to lack any sort of tone or melody – “Whiplash” may be fast, but it does give Kirk Hammett time to lay down a killer riff.
 You don’t have that luxury in splittercore.
 You also don’t have room to convey any emotion other than anger.